Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 ## Testing

-    I have tested page on Chrome,Firefox & Safari.
+    - I have tested page on Chrome,Firefox,Safari,Edge
-    I have tested page with Google lighthouse
+    - I have tested page with Google lighthouse
-    I have tested with W3C HTML Validator
+    - I have tested with W3C HTML Validator
-    I have tested with W3C CSS Validator
+    - I have tested with W3C CSS Validator
-    I have tested with JSHint
+    - I have tested with JSHint
+    - My 18 month toddler tested the game for me :)

 Bugs